ahelten/dotvim/TOOLS.md

        screen -dr -S MyName      # Detach the elsewhere running screen (and reattach here). screen -x -S MyName       # Attach to a not detached screen.
 (Multi display mode). screen -aAxR -S MyName    # Multi-mode with other settings
+                                 # After connecting multi-mode use 'Ctrl-a F' to resize window

 5. End a `screen` session (attach and then `exit` the shell):